Types Of Breast Cancer

 Paget’s disease of the breast /nipple:

-Phylloide’s tumour: (Cystosarcoma phylloide’s)
+Phylloide’s tumor: (Cystosarcoma phylloide’s)

 However, a malignant phylloide’s may also require the addition of radiation therapy as an adjuvant treatment.